 Minister Morneau Meets With Private Sector Economists

-As part of his pre-budget consultations, Finance Minister Bill Morneau has met with Canadians in Ottawa, Montréal and Toronto to hear their ideas on how to ensure our investments make the biggest difference now, and position us for long-term growth.
-Today he met with a group of Canada’s leading private sector economists to gather their views on the Canadian and global economies.
+As the Department of Finance continues its pre-budget consultations, Finance Minister Bill Morneau met today with a group of Canada’s leading private sector economists to gather their views on the Canadian and global economies.

-The private sector economic forecasts have been used as the basis for fiscal planning since 1994.
-This practice, which is supported by the International Monetary Fund, ensures objectivity in the fiscal forecast.
+The private sector economic forecasts have been used as the basis for fiscal planning since 1994 and introduce an element of independence into the Government’s fiscal forecast.
+This practice has been supported by international organizations such as the International Monetary Fund.

 - Bill Morneau, Minister of Finance